Slime has been a popular craft among children for generations. We are often asked which is the best glue for making slime.

 That’s entirely up to you.
 Many people use a small but sturdy container, such as those old plastic Kodak film canisters, which is also a good way to recycle them without just throwing them in the garbage.

-Slime can last a while depending on a number of factors, but it probably shouldn’t be held onto for longer than three months because of the possibility of it attracting mold or moisture.
+Slime can last a while depending on a number of factors.
+It probably shouldn’t be held onto for longer than three months because of the possibility of it attracting mold or moisture.

-Keep it away from flames, intense sunlight and pets, and if you live in an area prone to humid or hot weather, it’s a good idea to keep the slime in the refrigerator until your child wants to play with it.
+Keep it away from flames, intense sunlight and pets.
+If you live in an area prone to humid or hot weather, it’s a good idea to keep the slime in the refrigerator until your child wants to play with it.

 Fun Add-Ins For Slime: